Ajdija/hands-on-design-patterns-with-react-native/readme.md

 When the build finishes send yourself a link to the app.
 I prefer to use share button at the top and send myself link in an email that I open on the device.

 3. You may need to be connected to the same WiFi on the computer and a phone.
 Public WiFi may not work.

+4. If still experiencing problems try the steps from this link: https://facebook.github.io/react-native/docs/running-on-device

 #### FAQ